Teen ordered to spend time on probation, pay restitution in Westmont Hilltop threat case

 Her defense attorney, Jerome Kaharick, disputed the amount of restitution and questioned how the girl and her family would reasonably pay the amount.

-Cambria County Assistant District Attorney Erin Dominick said that the girl's father previously agreed to the payments and that the amount included $13,000 in overtime costs for police coverage, $2,500 for the broken window, and transportation-related that resulted from school being dismissed early after the first note was discovered.
+Cambria County Assistant District Attorney Erin Dominick said that the girl's father previously agreed to the payments and that the amount included $13,000 in overtime costs for police coverage, $2,500 for the broken window, and transportation- related charges that resulted from school being dismissed early after the first note was discovered.